Weekly news about genealogy and history, databases, educational resources, and more from American Ancestors/NEHGS.

 Save 20% on All Great Migration Titles

 Add a genealogical classic to your library!
 The Great Migration series has helped countless family historians discover ancestral connections to some of the earliest settlers in our country’s history.
 These books are essential resources for any genealogist, historian, or descendant with early New England interests and connections.
-Now you cansave 20% on all Great Migration titles through the end of May with discount code GMMAY23.
+Now you can save 20% on all Great Migration titles through the end of May with discount code GMMAY23.
 Discount applied at checkout.
 Shop Now

 What We’re Reading

-1st Babies Born in Britain Using DNA From 3 People Britain’s fertility regulator recently confirmed the births of the U.K.’s first babies created using an experimental technique combining DNA from three people, an effort to prevent the inheritance of rare genetic diseases.
+Britain’s fertility regulator recently confirmed the births of the U.K.’s first babies created using an experimental technique combining DNA from three people, an effort to prevent the inheritance of rare genetic diseases.

-I Could Have Killed Him Twice “In 1882 Philadelphia, a young Black woman fell for a philandering man who took everything she owned.
+“In 1882 Philadelphia, a young Black woman fell for a philandering man who took everything she owned.
 Ruined and penniless, she exacted her revenge.”

-When Did Americans Lose Their British Accents?
 Although historians can’t say exactly when Americans first started to sound noticeably different from the British, one major factor in the divergence of the accents is rhotacism—the pronunciation of the letter R.

 Spotlight: Longview Public Library, Washington